juanlao7/protopipe_web/cards/readAsCSV.md

 * **Table** --- [Tensor](types/Tensor.html)

-  The data represented as a 2D tensor (a.k.a. table).
+  The data represented as a 2D tensor (a table).